-\item We establish a logarithmic lower bound on SPoA for practical polynomial-time mechanisms, and hence, { establish that} several previously known fair cost-sharing mechanisms {are} the best practical mechanisms with minimal SPoA.
+\item We establish a logarithmic lower bound on SPoA for practical polynomial-time mechanisms, and hence, establish that several previously known fair cost-sharing mechanisms are the best practical mechanisms with minimal SPoA.

-\item We improve the SPoA of egalitarian and Nash bargaining cost-sharing mechanisms from the previously known square-root {bound on} SPoA to match the logarithmic lower bound.
+\item We improve the SPoA of egalitarian and Nash bargaining cost-sharing mechanisms from the previously known square-root bound on SPoA to match the logarithmic lower bound.

 \item We consider a mix of different cost-sharing mechanisms.
-We derive a logarithmic {bound on} SPoA with respect to mixed cost-sharing mechanisms.
+We derive a logarithmic bound on SPoA with respect to mixed cost-sharing mechanisms.

-\item We present a decentralized algorithm to form a stable coalition structure under several fair cost-sharing mechanisms, based on {the} deferred-acceptance algorithm.
+\item We present a decentralized algorithm to form a stable coalition structure under several fair cost-sharing mechanisms, based on the deferred-acceptance algorithm.

-\item We also apply our results to a novel application of peer-to-peer energy sharing that allows households to jointly utilize mutual energy resources (e.g., rooftop PVs, home batteries) to save energy cost.
+\item Finally, we apply our general results of decentralized coalition formation to P2P energy sharing.
 We present and analyze an empirical study of decentralized coalition formation in a real-world P2P energy sharing project.
+We study the empirical SPoA and its effect with respect to various parameters in P2P energy sharing. \end{enumerate}